Table of Contents

 The components in the x-axis and y-axis are calculated differently.

-In the horizontal axis (x-axis), acceleration is 0 since no wind nor air resistance is present.
+In the horizontal axis (x-axis), acceleration is 0 since neither wind nor air resistance is present.
 The velocity in the horizontal axis will equal the initial velocity in the horizontal axis.
 The distance traveled in the horizontal axis (displacement) can also be determined based on the time traveled.
-The following equations can be used.
+The following equations can be used:

 ax = 0

 (ax = acceleration in x-direction)